-The most significant evolution in the storage industry over the last three years has been in the area of revenue management.
+The most significant evolution in the storage industry has been in the area of revenue management.
 Revenue management is the principle of achieving optimal revenue through a combination of rental rate increases on existing customers (increases the existing revenue base and rent per square foot) and dynamic pricing of available inventory so we are selling the right product, to the right customer at the right time, for the right price.
 With a focus on revenue management, stores are able to achieve significant top and bottom line growth even when occupancies are stable.